HyperGAN/hyperchamber/README.md

   hc.io.sample(config, sample)
 ```

 Send a sample to your hyperchamber.io account.
-Samples are intrinsic measurements of your model.
+Samples are intrinsic aspects of your model.

 ---